chapel-lang/chapel/doc/rst/language/spec/arrays.rst

 Rectangular Array Literals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Rectangular array literals are specified by enclosing a comma separated
+Rectangular array literals are specified by enclosing a comma-separated
 list of expressions representing values in square brackets.
-A 1-based
+A 0-based
 domain will automatically be generated for the given array literal.
 The
 type of the array’s values will be the type of the first element listed.
 A trailing comma is allowed.